Apicbase offers you the ability to analyse your food cost in depth with its food cost and margin calculation tools.

 - The food cost that is displayed here, is always for 1 portion or serving, even when the recipe itself was calculated for multiple portions.

 - Obviously, you need to have filled out a few fields in order for the food cost to work.
 These items are:

 - In case you want to calculate the profit margins, you also need to:

 - Add a sell price to the recipe.
 To do that, go into edit modus of your recipe and fill out the selling price in the financial panel.
 To make it easy to you, this is the price including VAT (so what you actually ask to your client).
 The software deducts the VAT later.

 - Add a profit margin you want to hit, either in settings (library-wide), or in the recipe itself, in the financial panel.

-Explaining the different elements of the financials tab
+The different elements of the financials tab explained